aube/ssr/README.md

 # ssr

-Simple Vue 3 application example with SSR
+Simple Vue 3 application example with SSR and Oruga-UI with Bootstrap-theme

 ## Project Setup